 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 The wound will be treated as appropriate.
-If there is an allergic reaction, the patient may receive:
+If there is an allergic reaction, the person may receive:

 Otten EJ.
-Venomous Animal Injuries.
+Venomous animal injuries.
 Marx JA, ed.
-Rosen's Emergency Medicine - Concepts and Clinical Practice.
+Rosen's Emergency Medicine - Concepts and Clinical Practice .
 8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2013: chap 62.
+Philadelphia, PA: Elsevier Saunders; 2014: chap 62.

 Reviewed By: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.